 correspondent of the Agence France Press.
 Back in London, he joined

-the foreign desk of the News Chronicle, along with Willie Forrest, Tom
+the foreign desk of the News Chronicle, along with Willie Forrest,

-Baistow, and James Cameron, but the Chronicle soon collapsed under him
+Baistow, and James Cameron, but the Chronicle soon collapsed under

 and Rettie joined that small group of journalists that never bought